 Signs of Change

-The Bridge is proud to partner with The Fralin Museum of Art alongside the Charlottesville Office of Human Rights and the Jefferson School African American Heritage Center for Signs of Change which was conceived in response to an invitation from artist Hank Willis Thomas to participate in the For Freedoms project, using art to promote civic engagement in advance of the November elections.
+Spearheaded by The Fralin Museum of Art at UVA, and partnering with the Charlottesville Office of Human Rights, The Bridge Progressive Arts Initiative and the Jefferson School African American Heritage Center, and the Charlottesville Mural Project, Signs of Change was conceived in response to an invitation from artist Hank Willis Thomas to participate in the For Freedoms/50 States Initiative, using art to promote civic engagement in advance of the November mid-term elections, and to educate residents about the history of slavery and African-American life in Charlottesville, as well as current realities for residents of color.

 On August 11 and 12, 2017, Charlottesville, Virginia was the site of a white nationalist rally and counter-protest that ended in the death of one Charlottesville resident.
 While it is true that many who attended the rally and counter-protest that day were not from Charlottesville, it is also true that Charlottesville harbors deep racial and economic inequality resulting from its history of slavery and Jim Crow policies, as well as a significant divide between the University of Virginia and residents of the town.